Zeleni Venac: Gathering place

 Merchant Maksim Ranković from Ostružnica founded a drink store and built a two-storey house after the pond was drained.
 He sold his house to the state which turned it into the Belgrade District Court, while the drink store was made a jail.
 The participants of the unsuccessful Katan Rebellion in 1844 were imprisoned here.
 The area later became a gathering place of the revolutionaries and socialists, as the beginning of the Abadžijska čaršija (Tailors bazaar) was beginning here and the masters had numerous young apprentices who were prone to Socialism.
 They were gathered and organized by Svetozar Marković, leader of the Socialism in Serbia.
 In 1871 their newspapers Radnik began to be printed in Zeleni Venac, while another Socialist printing press was installed later.
 There was also a socialist library.
 Local kafanas remained the gathering place for the progressive high school and university students, workers, merchants, craftsmen and activists in the next decades.
 Kafana Zlatna Moruna was a gathering place and an unofficial base of the members of Young Bosnia revolutionary movement, prior to the 1914 Assassination of Archduke Franz Ferdinand of Austria, a prelude to World War I, including Gavrilo Princip and Mustafa Golubić.

 A massive building, the Serbian Medical Society House, was finished in the early 1932 at the corner of the Kraljice Natalije and Prizrenska streets.

 20th century

+Bus terminus

+After the farmers market was opened in 1926, Zeleni Venac became a terminus for the omnibuses to the interior (Lazarevac, Valjevo, Banja Koviljača, Zvornik, etc.).
+After the construction of the King Alexander Bridge in 1934, which directly conducted traffic to Zeleni Venac, number of coach lines increased, while public transportation was also conducted across the neighborhood: tram No. 14 to downtown Zemun, and bus No. 34 to Zemun's Novi Grad.
+The bridge was demolished during World War II, routes to Zemun disconnected, so after 1947 it was decided to make Zeleni Venac a public transportation hub as downtown Terazije became congested.

+Tram No. 14 was replaced by bus, and after Branko's Bridge was finished in 1956 and No. 14 again extended to downtown Zemun, it was replaced with trolleybuses.
+It was the first line which used Zeleni Venac as terminus.
+Due to the rapid urban development of Zemun and New Belgrade, it was joined by the bus line No. 15 (Zemun Novi Grad) in 1958 and No. 16 in 1959 (Pohorska Street, New Belgrade).
+Line No. 14 was extended to Zemun's Gornji Grad and parallel, shortened line, No. 14-A to Zemun's Branko Radičević Square, was also introduced.